drewsmill1/Active-Directory-Lab/README.md

 * Installed Active Directory Domain Services
 * Promoted server to Domain Controller
 * Created lab.local domain
+* Joined a Windows workstation to the Active Directory domain
+* Created a Workstations Organizational Unit
+* Created and applied a Group Policy Object (GPO)
+* Verified Group Policy deployment using gpresult

 ---

 # Organizational Unit Management

-Created Organizational Units to organize users:
+Created Organizational Units to organize users and resources:

 - IT
 - HR
 - Sales
 - Managers
+- Workstations

-Organizational Units were used to separate users based on department and improve Active Directory organization.
+Organizational Units were used to separate users and computers based on department and improve Active Directory organization.

 ---